 - Preheat oven to 350°F.

-- Cook celery, onion and poultry seasoning in butter over medium heat until softened, about 5 minutes (do not brown).
+- In a skillet, cook celery, onion and poultry seasoning in butter over medium heat until softened, about 5 minutes (do not brown).

-- Combine onion mixture, shredded turkey, green beans, corn, and gravy in a 2.5 qt casserole dish.
+- Combine onion mixture, shredded turkey, green beans, corn, and gravy in a 2.5 quart casserole dish.

 - Spread mashed potatoes over top of turkey mixture.
 Top with prepared stuffing.

-- Drizzle with melted butter and bake bake uncovered 30 minutes or until lightly browned.
+- Drizzle with melted butter and bake uncovered 30 minutes or until lightly browned.

 Video